microteq/whatsigram_messenger/README.md

 ## Configuration

+In your Home Assistant go to **Settings** > **Devices & services** and click on **Add integration**.
+In the search field, search for **whatsigram** and select the integration.
+This will add a recipient entity, you can use to send notifications to.
+In the name field, you can enter the recipients name or phone number or whatever you wish.

+### Whatsapp

+In the URL field, copy the exact URL as you received it from CallMeBot in response to your Whatsapp request.

+### Signal

+In the URL field, copy the exact URL as you received it from CallMeBot in response to your Signal request.

 ### Telegram

-Copy the following URL into the URL field https://api.callmebot.com/text.php?user=@myusername&text=Text and replace @yourusername with your Telegram user name.
+Copy the following URL into the URL field **https://api.callmebot.com/text.php?user=_ _@yourusername_ _&text=Text** and replace @yourusername with your Telegram user name.

 ## Usage